 Required Training: Responding to Disclosures of Sexual Violence

-King’s has developed a training module in partnership with The Centre for Research and Education on Violence Against Women and Children to help you learn what to say and do, and what is expected of you as an employee, to support students or colleagues if you receive a disclosure.
+King’s has developed a training module in partnership with the Centre for Research and Education on Violence Against Women and Children (CREVAWC) to help you learn what to say and do, and what is expected of you as an employee, to support students or colleagues if you receive a disclosure.
 This module is required safety learning for all King’s employees.